mmotti/PyPhDB/README.md

 This script will export the following files to **/etc/pihole/PyPhDB**: **adlists.list** (adlists), **whitelist.list** (exact whitelist), **blacklist.list** (exact blacklist), **whitelist_regex.list** (regex whitelist), **regex.list** (regex blacklist) and **gravity.list** (gravity domains)

+Adlist urls, exact blacklist / whitelist domains and the regexps are validated before being allowed to enter the DB.

 **gravity.list** is excluded from the upload process due to the way the entries are stored.
 This is dumped only for diagnostic purposes.

 During the upload process, the script uses **INSERT OR IGNORE** to avoid issues caused by IDs changing etc. The script also determines entires that exist locally, but not in the database and will carefully remove them accordingly.